- Apple will release three 5G-ready iPhones in the second half of 2020

 "We now believe that all three new 2H20 iPhone models will support 5G for the following reasons.
 (1) Apple has more resource for developing the 5G iPhone after the acquisition of Intel baseband business.
 (2) We expect that the prices of 5G Android smartphones will decline to $249-349 in 2H20... iPhone models which will be sold at higher prices have to support 5G for winning more subsidies from mobile operators and consumers' purchase intention.
 (3) Boosting 5G developments could benefit Apple's AR ecosystem."

 There are a few reasons why Apple's 5G iPhone has been delayed.

-With Qualcomm out and Intel delayed Apple also had an internal team working on developing 5G modems - but it seems that those won't be ready until 2025, but Apple's acquisition of Intel's modem business is likely to bring that date closer.
+With Qualcomm out and Intel delayed, Apple also has an internal team working on developing 5G modems.
+A report by The Information has predicted that these won't be ready until 2025, but Apple's acquisition of Intel's modem business is likely to bring that date closer.

 Apple vs Qualcomm

 The Apple vs Qualcomm case was the main hurdle to Apple's plans for 5G handsets.